Mechanical Engineering (B.S.M.E.)

 Total Hours | 135 |

-The degree map is a guide for the timely completion of your curricular requirements.
+The degree map is a guide for completing your curricular requirements in a timely manner.
 Your academic advisor or department may be contacted for assistance in interpreting this map.
-This map is not reflective of your academic history or transcript and it is not official notification of completion of degree or certificate requirements.
-Please contact the Registrar's Office regarding your official degree/certificate completion status.
+This map does not reflect your academic history or transcript and is not an official notification of completion of degree or certificate requirements.
+Please contact your advisor regarding your official degree/certificate completion status.

 - Students will develop an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.